 Widely considered a leading authority on tax policy and state and local tax issues, Tony Mastin focuses his practice on advising individuals, high net worth families, tax-exempt organizations, and businesses of all sizes on planning matters involving state and local taxation (SALT), including sales and use taxes, multi-state taxation, SALT controversy work, and federal income taxation.
+He is a member of the Council on State Taxation (COST) and the Independent SALT Alliance (ISA).

 A portion of his practice is also devoted to assisting developers, investors and businesses in obtaining and maximizing the use of business incentives, including tax exemptions and tax credits.